NinoScript/swift-evolution/proposals/0046-first-label.md

 All parameters, regardless of position, will behave uniformly.
-This will create a simple, consistent approach to parameter declaration throughout the Swift programming language and bring method and function declarations in-sync with initalizers, which already use this standard.
+This will create a simple, consistent approach to parameter declaration throughout the Swift programming language and bring method and function declarations in-sync with initializers, which already use this standard.

 *Discussion took place on the Swift Evolution mailing list in the [Make the first parameter in a function declaration follow the same rules as the others](http://article.gmane.org/gmane.comp.lang.swift.evolution/9029) thread.*